JimDesu/basis-lang/spec.md

 - **Conditional re-writing rejected.** A pattern that writes `'r` once and then conditionally rewrites it — e.g., `'r <- a` followed by a conditional `'r <- b` on some path — is rejected because the condition-true path writes twice.
 The fix is the natural rewrite: choose the value first via a `?:` chain, write once.
 - **Conditional initial-write rejected.** A pattern that writes `'r` only on some paths is rejected because the omitted paths fail the at-least-once requirement.
 The fix is to provide a default arm or to introduce a recovery path that writes.
-- **Loops cannot write productive slots.** A productive write inside a loop body would mean N writes per N-iteration completion, violating exactly-once.
-Loops that compute values into a productive slot must do so via a single write after the loop body, with the per-iteration values accumulated in an ordinary local that is then committed once to `'r`.
+- **Loops cannot write CREATE slots.** A CREATE write inside a loop body would mean N writes per N-iteration completion, violating exactly-once.
+Loops that compute values into a CREATE slot must do so via a single write after the loop body, with the per-iteration values accumulated in an ordinary local that is then committed once to `'r`.

 ### 7.12 Variant Construction